aerospike/aerospike-client-python/doc/query.rst

     .. method:: add_ops(ops)

+        .. deprecated:: 19.2.0

+            In the next major client release, if this is called after `~Query.select` was called on the same object, an :exc:`ParamError` will be raised.

         Add a list of operations to the query.

         For background queries, only write operations are allowed.
         For foreground queries, only read operations are allowed.
         If no predicate is attached to the Query it will apply ops to all the records in the specified set.

-        .. deprecated:: 19.2.0
-            In the next major release, if bins are selected using `~Query.select` and this method is called, an :exc:`ParamError` will be raised.
+        If there are selected bins in this Query object via :meth:`~Query.select`, those selected bins will now be ignored during the query.

         :param ops: `list` A list of operations generated from :ref:`aerospike_operation_helpers.operations`.